 Ideas for an amazing 1 to 7 day active holiday in the English Riviera in South Devon.
-Explore a UNESCO Geopark, experience water-bound adventures, do breath-taking walks, soak up sublime seaviews and gorge on England's finest, freshest seafood.
+Explore a UNESCO Global Geopark, one of only 7 in the UK and 140 in the whole world; experience water-bound adventures; do breath-taking walks; soak up sublime seaviews and gorge on England's finest, freshest seafood.

 You can do the whole trail, or split the days up depending on your own timetable.

 For more walks on the South West Coast Path visit www.southwestcoastpath.org.uk

 DAY 1 - Fresh fish, a funicular railway and Stone Age caves at Babbacombe

 Start your day in Torquay.
 From here you can either drive or hop on the No.22 bus for the two-mile journey (3.2km) to one of Britain’s highest clifftop promenades at Babbacombe.
 Soak up staggering sea views on the fairly strenuous 2.2 mile (3.5km) Babbacombe and Oddicombe Walk.
 Swap the steep descent from Lady Mount Temple for a ride on the historic funicular railway, and, from Oddicombe beach, gaze up to the mighty compressed layers of sandstone and limestone.
 Scour Babbacombe Beach for curled shell fossils, then climb the coast path through woodland, pausing for local ales and line-caught seafood at the Cary Arms.